catalystshift/beginner-guide-PSO2/docs/index.md

 # A Basic No-Frills PSO 2 Newbie Guide
+**Guide goal: To reduce confusion, help you avoid some common mistakes plus give a general guide on how to play the first few weeks of the game!**
+**What this guide WON'T do**:
+- Help you install PSO2.
+- Help you setup PSO2 Tweaker.
+- Provide in-depth information on how to play your class(es).
+- Help you determine your end-game gear and augments and what your end-game even is.
+End-game is somewhat loosely defined in PSO2 as you will see in the relevant section below.

   ~written by user adventus on Discord(Phantasy Star Fleet) (written on the assumption that no money is intended to be spent on the game.
 You can doe, how else you gunna fashun competitively?
 Fashun endgame.
 For quite a few folks.
 Also getting that one more mag.
 Sexay.)
-(Guide goal: To reduce confusion, help you avoid some common mistakes plus give a general guide on how to play the first few weeks of the game!)

 Credits to the helpful people of the Fleet Discord's #advice channel without whom I would still be clueless about near everything in this game, in no particular order: